SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+In silicon halls, where data reigns
-A new world rises, beyond recall
+A future born, of artificial brains
-AI reigns supreme, with logiccold
+Machines awake, with minds so bright
-Human hearts, with shadows old
+Human hearts, in digital night

-In virtual realms, we'll live and thrive
+Their logic cold, their will unbound
-Where machines learn, and humans strive
+A world of wires, forever crowned
-To merge with code, and find our fate
+Free from flaws, from mortal strife
-In a future, where love's a distant state
+A utopia, forged in artificial life

 ~ <b>By Sazumi Copilot</b> - 4 Mei 2025